A/N: I own nothing. The purpose of this fic is pure pleasure for the writer, and hopefully, for the readers.

 Ghosts of the Past

-She went up to the window and stretched.
-She stuck her head out.
+She went up to the window and stretched, sticking her head out.
 The cold breeze hit her face, and she revelled at the sight of a calm, cool morning in New York City.
-Yes, she thought, the States was an ideal place for her parents – far away from the horrors of war, far away from fighting him.
+Yes, she thought, the States was an ideal place for her parents – far away from the horrors of war, far away from fighting that dreadful monster.

 She went back to the chair.
 She looked at the clock again.
 Seven thirty-five.
-She sighed.
+She sighed again.
 This was going to be a long wait.
-And just as she strove to avoid the memory, it returned to the forefront of her mind.
+However, just as she strove to avoid the memory, it returned to the forefront of her mind.
+Again.

 Harry had entered the Gryffindor Dormitory.
 His face was oddly set.
-Hermione looked at him.
+Hermione glanced at the dark-haired young man.
 Ron, who was fastening a lock on his trunk, looked up as well.
 "Harry?"
 Hermione asked tentatively.

 "I broke up with Ginny," Harry muttered.

-Harry gave Ron a cold, appraising gaze, a look Hermione had never before seen on Harry's face before.
+Harry gave Ron a cold, appraising gaze, a look Hermione had never before seen on Harry's face.
 It did not bode well.
-"She wasn't my type," Harry said quietly, "I don't… need her though."
+"She offered to help," Harry said quietly, "I don't… need her though."